Importance of Definition of Occupation under the LTDI Policy

 Impact of Return to Work Incentives

-The vast majority of LTDI policies include a provision referred to as a “return to work incentive” clause.
+The vast majority of private long term disability insurance (LTDI) policies include a provision referred to as a “return to work incentive” clause.
 This type of provision permits an individual to move back into the workforce for a limited time period without any reduction or termination of benefits under the policy.
 This type of policy will authorize an insured to return to work for a trial period, such as one year, but the insurance carrier will start to decrease the benefits paid once this trial work period has expired.
 The amount of the reduction will vary from a dollar-for-dollar reduction under some policies to a calculation based on an offset formula under others.

 Relevance of Social Security Disability Benefits

 Many people with LTDI policies also apply for and receive social security disability insurance benefits.
-If you are already receiving disability benefits through social security, the impact of re-entering the workforce in some capacity will extend beyond the language of the LTDI coverage under your policy through a private insurance carrier.
-Policyholders in this situation need to carefully review Social Security Administration rules regarding returning to work as well as policy provisions under their private LTDI policy.
+If you are already receiving disability benefits through social security, the impact of re-entering the workforce in some capacity will extend beyond the language of the LTDI coverage under your policy.
+Policyholders in this situation need to carefully review Social Security Administration rules regarding returning to work as well as policy provisions under their LTDI policy.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].